n1snt/Windows-Debloater/README.md

     19. MixedReality
     20. Everything office related.
     21. Everything xbox related.
+    22. WindowsCamera
-    22. Disables all settings in Privacy Experience.
+18. Disables all settings in Privacy Experience.
-    23. Disable Remote Assistance
+19. Disable Remote Assistance
-    24. Disable Remote Desktop
+20. Disable Remote Desktop

 ### How to Use:
 1. Download/clone this repo.